…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 Even though Grace House is not a certified NYS agency, we maintain and uphold all of the privacy and confidentiality rules and laws concerning protected health information under HIPAA and 42CFR, Part 2.
 You will be asked to sign releases of information to obtain and release information which are able to be rescinded (certain exceptions in the case of legal releases apply).
 You will be asked to sign off on HIPAA regulations and this is kept with your record.

 You will have access to your records upon your request.
-The Director will review your record with you after your signed release except for documents that have come from a third party.
+The Director will review your record with you after your signed release is obtained except, for documents that have come from a third party.
 These records would need your request directly to that source.

 WHAT IS SUPPORTIVE LIVING?

 This is the last step before full integration into community life.
 By the time you are at this level of care you should have achieved a certain level of maturity and a degree of recovery.
-It is a “finishing school” of sorts.
+It is a “finishing school” of sorts, – a place where you learn to live a disciplined life that can be translated into a full and productive life when you leave.
 The length of stay is open ended.
 If you meet your goals in six months then you are discharged; – hopefully with a full time job or school enrollment and safe, affordable, appropriate housing.
 If your goals take 18 months to be met, then you can be here for that period of time.
 The time is what it needs to be.
 And you are a part of the supportive community offering and being support for the community of women in the House.

 RIGHTS AND RESPONSIBILITIES